Consolidate Qualifying Bills Into One Lower Monthly Payment

-The objective of any consumer credit counseling program is to "consolidate," or combine, the entire amount of a consumer's debts into a single, more affordable and manageable monthly payment.
-Through the benefits of debt relief, such as lower interest rates and the waiving of late fees and penalties, a debt management plan (DMP) coordinated by a credit counselor or debt counselor can help consumers get out of debt quickly and, quite possibly, save a substantial amount of money as well.
+The goal of a credit counseling program is to combine or consolidate all of a consumer's debts into one more manageable payment each month.
+Through the benefits of debt relief such as lower interest rates and the waiving of late fees and penalties, a debt management plan (DMP) coordinated by a credit counselor or debt counselor can help consumers get out of debt at an accelerated pace and, quite possibly, save a substantial amount of money as well.

 If you are experiencing a financial hardship and need to explore your debt relief options, you can get your free debt relief evaluation and savings estimate at no obligation.

-Certified credit counselors or debt counselors work with credit counseling agencies and provide a number of helpful debt relief services for individuals and families.
-Such services include assessing an individual's unique debt circumstances, budgeting, financial education, and in many cases, providing you with the tools to help manage your finances and move toward the dream of financial independence and a debt free future.
+Credit counseling agencies, through certified credit counselors or debt counselors, provide a variety of helpful debt relief services for individuals and families.
+This includes assessing an individual's unique debt circumstances, budgeting, financial education, and in many cases, providing you with tools to help manage your finances and move toward the dream of financial independence and a debt free future.
 The goal of such programs is to, hopefully, give these consumers better money management skills to help them avoid falling back in debt.

 Credit counseling agencies may also help provide debt relief by working with debtors to establish a debt management plan, also known as a DMP.
 Debt Management Plans could provide debt relief by:

-Many Arkansas residents have been helped by credit counseling.
-While it is a tried and true method of debt relief, it's important to remember that debt management also requires basic financial discipline and restraint to avoid using credit cards.
+Credit counseling is a proven method for debt relief that has helped many individuals and families, but it's important to know that debt management requires basic discipline and restraint to avoid credit cards.
 It normally takes three to five years to complete the program and realize the full benefits of debt relief.
-On the other hand, an alternative to debt management.
-It is a more aggressive form of debt relief that could help you get out of credit card debt at an accelerated rate, but you typically accumulate money in a separate account that can later be used to extend a settlement offer to creditors.
+On the other hand, an alternative to debt management is debt settlement, considered a more aggressive form of debt relief that could help you get out of credit card debt faster, assuming you can accumulate money in a "set aside" account which can later be used to extend a settlement offer to creditors.

-The bottomline is, whether you choose to enroll in a debt consolidation program, debt settlement service, or even turn to the state for financial assistance, it is important to clearly understand how much you can potentially save, how long it will take to realize those savings, and the impact that any debt relief program might have on personal credit and taxes.
+The bottomline is, whether you choose to enroll in a debt consolidation program, debt settlement service, or even turn to the state for financial assistance, it is important to understand clearly how much debt relief can potentially save, how long it will take to realize those savings, and the impact that any debt relief program could have on personal credit and taxes.
 Get your free debt relief analysis and savings estimate.